 Waze Does Not Work for Commercial Routing

-Waze is a community-based navigation app that offers turn-by-turn directions, real-time traffic updates, and even gas prices.
+Waze is a community-based navigation app offering turn-by-turn directions, real-time traffic updates, and gas prices.
 However, Waze is not the best commercial vehicle and truck routing option.

 Waze does not account for the size and weight of commercial vehicles when calculating routes.
 As a result, trucks often get stuck on narrow roads or take detours that add significant time to their journey.